Enter your ZIP to find local pros.

 Overview of Carrier

-Carrier is one of the most established names in residential and commercial HVAC systems, with a reputation built on innovation and performance.
-The brand was founded in 1915 by Willis Carrier.
-Based in Palm Beach Gardens, Florida, the brand is now a leading HVAC company with an international presence.
+Carrier is one of the most established names in residential and commercial HVAC, with a reputation built on over a century of innovation and performance.
+Founded in 1915 by Willis Carrier, the man who invented modern air conditioning, the brand is now headquartered in Palm Beach Gardens, Florida, and operates with an international presence.

-Carrier operates nationwide, with a large network of authorized dealers and certified technicians.
+Carrier operates nationwide with a large network of authorized dealers and certified technicians.
 The company offers a range of products from furnaces to dehumidifiers and air purifiers.
-In the AC space, the company sells central air conditioners, ductless mini-split systems, smart thermostats and more, catering to a wide range of home sizes and climate needs.
+In the AC space, Carrier sells central air conditioners, ductless mini-split systems, smart thermostats, and more, catering to a wide range of home sizes and climate needs.

 Carrier AC Fast Facts